TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/CoreSupportForLocalization/TcaTcemainTceforms/Index.rst

 TCEmain commands for localization
 """""""""""""""""""""""""""""""""

-Localizing a record can be done by the command “localize” sent in the cmd-array to TCEmain.
-This is documented in “TYPO3 Core API”.
+Localizing a record can be done by the command "localize" sent in the cmd-array to TCEmain.
+This is documented in "TYPO3 Core API".
 This is the command sent when you press the localize button in Web>List or Web>Page for an element.

-When this command is issued what happens is that an ordinary copy is made but the fields “languageField” and “transOrigPointerField” are updated accordingly.
+When this command is issued what happens is that an ordinary copy is made but the fields "languageField" and "transOrigPointerField" are updated accordingly.

-You can only localize a record which is not already localized and which is in “default” or “[All]” language modes.
+You can only localize a record which is not already localized and which is in "default" or "[All]" language modes.

-The “[All]” mode is meant for elements which represent universal content that does not need localization (like the insertion of a plugin or other records).
+The "[All]" mode is meant for elements which represent universal content that does not need localization (like the insertion of a plugin or other records).
 However they  *can* optionally be translated if a special case is needed.